haniibrahim/sampleSTAT/README.md

 ```
 For a quick and dirty installation, copy `sampleSTAT.exe` into your Windows folder or much better in another folder which is in your path.

-With linker option `-static` sampleSTAT should run on other machines without gfortran's and gcc's libraries installed.
+With the linker option `-static` sampleSTAT should run on other machines without dependencies to gfortran's and gcc's libraries.

+## Download binaries ##
+Some precompiled binaries for some platforms are located in the [Release section](https://github.com/haniibrahim/sampleSTAT/releases).